Concorde Capital

-Concorde Capital is a limited liability investment company based in Kyiv, Ukraine.

-It offers investment banking, brokerage services and asset management in Ukraine.
+Concorde Capital is a Ukrainian investment company based in Kyiv, Ukraine.
+It offers investment banking, brokerage services, and asset management in Ukraine.

+History

 The company was founded in 2004 by its owner and general director, Igor Mazepa.

 Brokerage activity

 2005–08 – Concorde Capital ranks among the top five stock traders, according to the PFTS, and among the leaders on the Ukrainian securities market as a whole.